arushiajmani/ripple/docs/learn.md

 | Single file (no `project_files`) | `[]` | top-level packages from imports (`os`, `numpy`, …) |
 | Repo (`project_files` set) | paths that exist in the project (`myapp/utils.py`) | everything else (`os`, `requests`, …) |

-True file-to-file resolution only happens when you pass the full set of project `.py` paths.
-A future `IngestionService` will collect those and call `parse_file` per file.
+True file-to-file resolution only happens when you pass the full set of project `.py` paths — `parse_repository()` does this automatically.
+A future `IngestionService` will add zip upload and smarter filtering.

 We also removed a short-lived `modules` field — `imports` + `resolved_deps` + `external_deps` cover the use cases without a third redundant list.